ArtHixson-Lied College of Fine and Performing Arts

 What you will learn

-Beginning with Visual Literacy, students investigate the ways society communicates beliefs and values through the artifacts we make.
-Students develop an expanded awareness of their surroundings and an understanding of the potential for visual images and constructed artifacts to express their own ideas and observations about the world.
-Students may choose an emphasis in one or more of the following areas including ceramics, drawing, graphic design, painting, photography, printmaking, and sculpture.
+You'll develop an expanded awareness of your surroundings and an understanding of the potential for visual images and constructed artifacts to express your own ideas and observations about the world.

 The NEBRASKA difference